(November 14, 1891 - February 21, 1941)

 Banting was offered $1 million and royalties by an American financier - but turned it down and never profited from insulin.

-Basic Science of Diabetes and the Role of Insulin
+The Science of Diabetes and the Role of Insulin in Our Bodies

 In 1675, the British physician Thomas Willis tasted the urine of several people with diabetes and found it uniformly sweet and, for nearly two centuries after, tasting urine was the primary test for a diabetes diagnosis.
 Today we know the reason diabetics' urine is so sweet is that their bodies are unable to process glucose, the sugar molecule that provides the energy cells need to power every aspect of human life.